-- 1. The prospective client must meet the program eligibility guidelines. - 2.
-The legal problems must fall within an area of focus and objective for services. - 3.
-DRAZ only provides legal services to address legal issues that:

-- a. relate to an individual's disability, - b. may be resolved by DRAZ's legal and advocacy staff, and - c. are supported by the facts and the law. - 4.
+- 3. The legal problems must fall within an area of focus and objective for services. - 4.
+DRAZ only provides legal services to address legal issues that: - a. relate to an individual's disability, - b. may be resolved by DRAZ's legal and advocacy staff, and - c. are supported by the facts and the law. - 5.
 The matter does not fall primarily into any of the following practice areas: Bankruptcy, Criminal Law, Family Law, Consumer Law, Identity Theft, Malpractice, Mortgage Foreclosure, Personal Injury, Property, Social Security Eligibility Determination or Appeals, Court-Ordered Treatment (unless related to abuse or neglect), Appointment of Guardian or Conservator.
-DRAZ may consult with attorneys representing clients with disabilities about disability and disability discrimination issues that may arise in these cases. - 5.
-Individuals whose legal problems present opportunities to address systemic and policy issues that will likely help a class of individuals with disabilities will receive priority for litigation or other types of systemic advocacy to address the gap in access to justice for as many as possible. - 6.
-DRAZ generally does not provide legal and advocacy services to individuals who are represented by counsel or have engaged other advocates, except in cases where co-counseling arrangements are desirable forlitigation or another systemic advocacy. - 7.
-Individuals from under resourced, underserved or unserved communities or geographic regions will receive priority for representation, outreach, and virtual or in-person training. - 8.
-Individuals whose legal problems present opportunities to collaborate with other public interest legal and community organizations representing persons in other protected groups (e.g. race, color, gender, gender identity, national origin, or immigration status). - 9.
-Even if an individual's legal issue meets the other factors, services depend upon the availability of DRAZ staff and resources, especially where DRAZ is pursuing systemic activities that require significant resources.
+DRAZ may consult with attorneys representing clients with disabilities about disability and disability discrimination issues that may arise in these cases. - 6.
+Individuals whose legal problems present opportunities to address systemic and policy issues that will likely help a class of individuals with disabilities will receive priority for litigation or other types of systemic advocacy to address the gap in access to justice for as many as possible. - 7.
+DRAZ generally does not provide legal and advocacy services to individuals who are represented by counsel or have engaged other advocates, except in cases where co-counseling arrangements are desirable forlitigation or another systemic advocacy. - 8.
+Individuals from under-resourced, underserved or unserved communities or geographic regions will receive priority for representation, outreach, and virtual or in-person training. - 9.
+Individuals whose legal problems present opportunities to collaborate with other public interest legal and community organizations representing persons subjected to unlawful discrimination based on other characteristics.